 The study can provide valuable insights and best practices that can be used for other flood-prone areas across the state of Virginia.
 A successful study and implementation can serve as a blueprint for similar initiatives in other communities.
-The study's focus on community engagement and nature-based solutions can promote a holistic and sustainable approach to flood prevention and protection statewide.
+The study'a focus on nature-based solutions can promote a more sustainable approach to flood prevention and protection statewide.